We offer a range of team and individual sport and recreation programs for people of any ability. Explore the options now.

 There are many different ways you can get involved - read about them here.

 Help improve the life of a person who is blind or vision impaired.
 Making a tax deductible donation today.

-Blind soccer is played by athletes who are blind or vision impaired.
+Blind football is played by athletes who are blind or vision impaired.
 There are two formats of the game:

-Blind Sports & Recreation Victoria works with Football Victoria, City in the Community and the Melbourne Blind Football Club to provide opportunities for people with a vision impairment of all ages to play football.
+Blind Sports & Recreation Victoria works with Football Victoria, South Melbourne Football Club and Australian Blind Football to provide opportunities for people with a vision impairment of all ages to play football.
 The sport will help:

-The Melbourne Blind Football Club provides an opportunity for people of all ages who are blind or vision impaired to learn and develop their football skills.
-The regular club training sessions also provide a pathway into other participation opportunities that are available in Melbourne, including:
+Australian Blind Football provides an opportunity for people of all ages who are blind or vision impaired to learn and develop their football skills.
+ABF4ALL training sessions also provide a pathway into other participation opportunities that are available in Melbourne, including:

 Interested?
 Please fill out the below form to enquire.

 This yoga class goes beyond optimising movement in the major joints to teaching ‘tools’ to escape busy mind chatter.

 A great introduction to Blind Sports & Recreation Victoria, you can participate in group walks, or pair up with a sighted volunteer in your local area.

 Come and learn one of the world's most popular sports at the home of the Australian Open.
 Blind Tennis for all ages.